ibm-cloud-docs/logs-router/gettinghelp.md

 * You can review the forums to see whether other users ran into the same problem.
 When you use the forums to ask a question, tag your question so that it is seen by the {{site.data.keyword.cloud_notm}} development teams.

 * If you still can't resolve the problem, you can open an IBM support ticket.
-For more information, see [Getting support](/docs/get-support).
+For more information, see [Creating support cases](/docs/account?topic=account-open-case&interface=ui).